Boredom busting toys and gadgets to keep your tween happy on long journeys

 - Purse/crossbody bag or wallet

 You can find a complete packing guide for tweens and teens here – great for when you want them to start independently packing their own suitcase.
+You’ll also find a super-comprehensive list of gift ideas for adventurous tween girls over here.

 Helpful?
 Bookmark this page or pin it for later